Residence Class Visas: Living in New Zealand permanently

-- Proper consideration – Immigration New Zealand has to properly consider your application (unless you’re not entitled to apply for a visa or are legally excluded from being granted one: see “Accessing the immigration system who can apply for a visa and who can’t”).
+- Proper consideration – Immigration New Zealand has to properly consider your application (unless you’re not entitled to apply for a visa or are legally excluded from being granted one: see “Accessing the immigration system: Who can apply for a visa and who can’t” in this chapter).

 - Bound by policy – Immigration NZ has to follow their published residence policy as it was on the date you applied.
 The Minister of Immigration can grant you residence as an exception to policy but can’t reject your application if it meets the relevant policy.

 - No more information needed – Immigration NZ can decide on the basis of the information you’ve provided, and they don’t have to seek any further information before deciding.

 - Responding to negative information – You have the right to respond to any negative information that Immigration New Zealand gets (that is, information that harms your chances of getting the visa).

 - Reasons – If you’re refused the visa and you had applied from within New Zealand, you must be given the reasons in writing, if you ask for them.

 - Appeal – You can appeal Immigration New Zealand’s decision to the Immigration and Protection Tribunal (see below).